academia-edu/sprockets_terser_with_source_maps/README.md

 # SprocketsTerserWithSourceMaps

+This is forked from the main repo primarily so that we can have it skip our webpack bundles.
+This change is modeled on [academia-edu/sprockets_uglifier_with_source_maps](https://github.com/academia-edu/sprockets_uglifier_with_source_maps), for which we did a similar thing.
+We're doing it here now because we're upgrading from Uglifier to Terser.

 Create source maps when compressing assets in your Rails applications.

 This gem uses Terser to create source maps for your concatenated javascripts in Rails.